i-MSCP/plugins/incubator/CronJobs/README.md

 #### Debian / Ubuntu packages

 * libpam-chroot
+* makejail
 * msmtp

 You can install these packages by executing the following command:

-	# aptitude install libpam-chroot msmtp
+	# aptitude install libpam-chroot makejail msmtp

 **Notes**
-  - If support for jailed cronjob is detected and a package is not installed on your system, an error will be throw
+  - If support for jailed cron jobs is detected and a package is not installed on your system, an error will be throw
   - The msmtp package is required to allow cron to send email notifications from the jailed environment.

 ## Installation